+Considering launching a forum?
+Good choice.
+Forums represent one of the top user-generated content platforms on the web, communities that can often be lucrative for owners.
 Of course, every business must address certain legal risks associated with operating online, and I can tell you as an Internet business lawyer that forums are no different.
-Let’s take a look at the legal issues you need to be aware of when running one of these sites – and let’s do it in plain English.
+Let’s take a look at the legal issues you need to be aware of when running a forum – and let’s do it in plain English.

 Defamation is perhaps the most common legal issue you will face when running a forum.
-Defamation is the act of making a false factual statement that damages the reputation of another person.
+The claim arises when one party asserts another has made a false factual statement that damages the reputation of the target person.
 When the statement is voiced, defamation is known as “slander.”
 When the statement is reduced to writing, it is given the title “libel.”
 The vast majority of defamation scenarios on forums involve libel.

 Defamation is a problem on forums because tempers can quickly rise when members express their opinions.
 These disputes often intensify because members believe they have anonymity when posting.
 Let’s look at a classic type of forum where defamation spreads like a zombie virus – political forums.

 Bob is a member of the Fix Washington Now forum.
 He starts a thread extolling the virtues of Jeb Bush for President.
 Mark responds with a snarky comment and suggests Hilary Clinton is the better choice.
 Bob and Mark start going back and forth in ever more heated exchanges.
 Then Mark posts a comment calling Bob a racist.
 Bob claims he is not a racist and files a lawsuit against Mark and the forum for defamation.

 What liability does the forum have for Mark’s statements?
 The good news is – none.
 Section 230 of the Communications Decency Act provides “Internet service providers” with immunity from defamation claims based on statements made by members of a forum.
 The term “Internet service providers” includes forums.
 Even better, you don’t have to take any steps to obtain this protection – it applies automatically.